Project Overview

 This model can work for all grazing farms if we can do it successfully.

 The other big problem is the waste that is found in our local communities.
-Talking just waste from grocery stores, we could indicate at least a large portion of methane produced from decaying food.
-Soldier flys can consume the waste and produce sustainable protein while solving a section of methane produced from thrown out food.
+Talking just waste from grocery stores we could indicate at least a large portion of methane produced from decaying food.
+Soldier flies can consume the waste and produce sustainable protein while reducing a portion of the methane produced from thrown out food.

 We have an endless amount of waste from our cows that will be the main food for our soldier fly production.